MetaMask/snap-7715-permissions/README.md

 ### permissions-kernel-snap

 - SNAP_ENV: The snap uses `SNAP_ENV` to dynamically map permission provider snapId to registered offers in the `PermissionOfferRegistry`.
-Please make use `SNAP_ENV=dev` before building the snap.
+Please make use `SNAP_ENV=local` before building the snap.

 ### permissions-provider-snap